St. Lawrence Arts Center: Current description

-History
+Location history

-The local Congregationalists organized in the neighborhood 1854 to build St. Lawrence Chapel.
-Having outgrown that facility, the church was erected in 1897 to a design by New York City architect Arthur Jennings.
-The building was unique within the state for its combination of Richardsonian Romanesque and French Chateau elements.
+The local Congregationalists built the first St. Lawrence Chapel in 1854, but outgrew it a few decades later.
+The bigger church was built in 1897, designed by New York City architect Arthur Jennings.
+The building was unique in Maine for its combination of Richardsonian Romanesque and French Chateau elements.
 Maintenance suffered as the congregation dwindled in later years due to increasing costs and demographic changes; the church was added to the National Register of Historic Places in an effort to help preserve it.
 The congregation eventually dissolved itself in 1986 and de-consecrated the building.

 The building stood empty until purchased in 1993 by a local resident.
-In 1996 she helped for the 501c3 non profit Friends of St. Lawrence Church the non-profit bought the building from the local woman for what she bought if for in 1993 The former sanctuary as demolished in 2008, and the parish hall was subsequently restored and renovated for use as a performing arts venue.
+In 1996, she helped for the 501(c)3 non profit Friends of St. Lawrence Church the non-profit bought the building from the local woman for what she bought it for in 1993.
+The former sanctuary was demolished in 2008, but the parish hall was restored and renovated for use as a performing arts venue from 2001 until the present time.